See if your location qualifies.

 - ✓White-glove install

-Over 36 months the Upgrade Program runs about $10,800 — not less than the $9,995 buy.
+On the kiosk rungs: over 36 months the Upgrade Program runs about $10,800— not less than the $8,995buy.
 What you get for it: zero capital at risk, a brand-new kiosk at month 36, and an all-in managed service.
-Both paths beat a $10K–$20K cabinet buy-in.
+Both kiosk paths beat a $10K–$20K cabinet buy-in.

 Card stock and Visa processing fees are billed separately.
 Every fee is disclosed in the operator agreement before any money changes hands.